a General review

 - Fossil and Nuclear Energy – the Supply Outlook (March 2013)

-Neither the hype about huge reserves in the Caspian Sea in the year 2000 (“…reserves could rival Saudi Arabia”), nor the deep sea discoveries in the Gulf of Mexico or West of Angola, nor tar sands in Alberta (cover story of the ExxonMobil publication “Oildorado” in 2003), nor the rush on shale gas developments in the USA, nor recent news of shale gas in Australia can do away the fact that the era of cheap and abundant fossil fuels is coming to an end.
+Neither the hype about huge reserves in the Caspian Sea in the year 2000 (“…reserves could rival Saudi Arabia”), nor the deep sea discoveries in the Gulf of Mexico or West of Angola, nor tar sands in Alberta (cover story of the ExxonMobil publication “Oildorado” in 2003), nor the rush on shale gas developments in the USA, nor recent news of shale gas in Australia can do away with the fact that the era of cheap and abundant fossil fuels is coming to an end.
 Rather, these new frontiers create more problems than being solutions to problems they promise to solve.
 (Energy Watch Group, Germany)

-EPA website deals with major study whose overall purpose is to understand the relationship between hydraulic fracturing and drinking water resources.
+The EPA website deals with major study whose overall purpose is to understand the relationship between hydraulic fracturing and drinking water resources.
 The scope of the research includes the full lifespan of water in hydraulic fracturing, from acquisition of the water, through the mixing of chemicals and actual fracturing, to the post-fracturing stage, including the management of flowback and produced water and its ultimate treatment and disposal.
 Latest report: Progress in its Study of the Potential Impacts of Hydraulic Fracturing on Drinking Water Resources [pdf] (December 2012)

 - Environmental Impacts of Hydraulic Fracturing Related to Exploration and Exploitation of Unconventional Natural Gas Deposits – Risk Assessment, Recommendations for Action and Evaluation of Relevant Existing Legal Provisions and Administrative Structures [pdf] (Germany, November 2012)

-Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany.
-The study describes the potential environmental impacts of fracking, and the potential risks for people, along with the additional findings and knowledge that are needed in order to properly assess such impacts and risks.
+The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety, Germany.
+The study describes the potential environmental impacts of fracking, and the potential risks for people, along with the additional findings and knowledge that is needed in order to properly assess such impacts and risks.
 In addition, it describes the existing applicable provisions under (the German) mining law, environmental law and – especially – water law, and analyses those provisions with regard to areas in which they agree, areas in which they differ and areas they fail to address.

 “As we discussed in our previous report (Broderick et al. 2011), without a meaningful cap on global carbon emissions, the exploitation of shale gas reserves is likely to increase total emissions.
 For this not to be the case, consumption of displaced fuels must be reduced globally and remain suppressed indefinitely; in effect displaced coal must stay in the ground.
 The availability of shale gas does not guarantee this.
 Likewise, new renewable generating capacity may cause displacement without guaranteeing that coal is not burned, but it does not directly release carbon dioxide emissions through generation. (…) A similar conclusion holds for ‘peak to present’ trends. (…) This is far short of the rapid decarbonisation required to avoid dangerous climate change associated with a 2°C temperature rise.”